 “With already low five year survival rates compounded by a trend of increased diagnoses in younger Americans, we believe this project can have a definitive and high impact in transforming the clinical practice for noninvasive screening in patients with gastric cancer,”

-Gastric cancer survivor and President of STUPID STRONG.
+Gastric cancer warrior and Founder of STUPID STRONG.

 “I am honored at the opportunity to contribute to Stupid Strong’s vision of advancing research toward better diagnosis, treatment and the eventual cure of gastric cancer,”